danielharrell/open-eyes-lect-2017-18/Open.md

 We say this, it seems, in wanting the jar to remain a jar: something opened without being broken.
-More abstractly put: we want the word "opened" to mean that the barrier between the jar's inside and outside has been removed, without the difference between inside and outside being erased.
+More abstractly put: we want the word "open" to mean that the barrier between the jar's inside and outside has been removed, without the difference between inside and outside being erased.
 Or still more abstractly: we want the word "open"